‘The Big Bang Theory’ Close To Finalizing Cast Negotiations For Season 11 & 12

 “We are very confident that everyone involved wants more Big Bang past Year 10.
 I know Warner Bros will make those deals… We’ll put it on for as long as everyone wants Big Bang on the air.
 I hope it lasts forever,” was CBS president Glenn Geller’s response to reporters during the Television Critics Association summer press tour months ago.

 Presently, an episode of The Big Bang Theory costs $10 million, but this is a small price to pay for a series that has generated more than $1 billion in syndication revenue.
 The comedy is actually packing 14 million live viewers per original telecast.
-Moreover, it is the most-watched scripted shows on television and has launched other CBS TV series such as Kevin Can Wait, The Great Indoors, Mom and The Odd Couple.
+Moreover, it is the most-watched scripted show on television and has helped launch other CBS TV series such as Kevin Can Wait, The Great Indoors, Mom, and The Odd Couple.

 Meanwhile, Johnny Galecki will be producing a new comedy at CBS called Living Biblically.
 The Big Bang star will be working alongside writer Patrick Walsh of 2 Broke Girls.
 This new series will be based on the bestselling book by A.J.
 Jacobs, The Year of Living Biblically.
-In addition to Walsh, Galecki also has Spencer Medof and Andrew Haas, Vice President of Alcide Bava Prods on board to co-produce the TV adaptation.
+In addition to Walsh, Galecki also has Spencer Medof and Andrew Haas, Vice President of Alcide Bava Prods, on board to co-produce the TV adaptation.

-Living Biblically is about a man who decides to live according to the Bible, after coming to a crossroad in his life.
-This meant trying to follow every rule ever printed in the sacred book like not eating shellfish, not coveting stuff, and “stoning” adulterers with a pebble.
+Living Biblically is about a man who decides to live according to the Bible after coming to a crossroad in his life.
+This meant trying to follow every rule ever printed in the sacred book, including not eating shellfish, not coveting stuff, and “stoning” adulterers with a pebble.
 As of now, there is no update on who would be cast as the lead and its supporting roles.

 On the other hand, with hefty paychecks and new projects, it looks like Leonard Hofstadter and Sheldon Cooper are off to a good year, and two more after that.
-What matters really is that two additional seasons of The Big Bang Theory means there’s plenty of time for a Penny pregnancy, a Sheldon-Amy wedding and a Raj Koothrappali happy ending.
-And there’s no bazinga in that.
+What matters really is that two additional seasons of The Big Bang Theory means there’s plenty of time for a Penny pregnancy, a Sheldon-Amy wedding, and a Raj Koothrappali happy ending.
+And there’s no “bazinga” in that.

 [Featured Image by Kevork Djansezian/Getty Images]